 The Brass Bell

-Welcome to The Brass Bell, Celebrating 36 years in Continuous Publication!
+Welcome to The Brass Bell, Celebrating over 40 years in Publication!

 The Brass Bell is the Chris-Craft Antique Boat Club magazine, and is a benefit of Club membership.
 An extremely high-quality publication, The Brass Bell is the flagship publication for the antique and classic boat niche.

-Circulation to Chris-Craft Antique Boat Club members is in excess of 3,600 copies, with an additional 1,000 of each issue distributed to prospective members, at boat shows, and at special events and locations.
+Circulation to Chris-Craft Antique Boat Club members is nearly 2,500 copies, with an additional 500 of each issue distributed to prospective members, at boat shows, and at special events and locations.
 The Brass Bell is distributed quarterly.

 Each issue is full of stories, photographs, and historical documentation targeted specifically to the classic boat enthusiast.
 Current Chris-Craft topics are covered in "Beacon."
 Chris-Craft models of all types are reviewed in "Retropsective."
 "Profile" introduces you to other club members, and features such as "Woodsmith," and "Purist," help guide you in your restoration or preservation efforts.